If you are new to plugins, please start here.

 Browse the source files of open-source IntelliJ Platform plugins hosted on GitHub to find inspiration when implementing your ideas for IntelliJ-based IDE extensions.

 Before you submit your plugin, please check the Quality Guidelines to improve the overall quality of your plugin and start preparing your plugin's page.

-Once a plugin has been submitted, the Marketplace Team checks it according to the Approval Guidelines.
-Please expect approval or a reply within two business days and note that the answer will be sent to the email address associated with your Marketplace account.
+Once a plugin has been submitted, the JetBrains Marketplace team checks it according to the Approval Guidelines.
+Please expect approval or a reply within two business days and note that the answer will be sent to the email address associated with your JetBrains Marketplace account.